Executive Assistant Agency vs Offshore Virtual Assistant: The Real Comparison for CEOs

 This isn't about the quality of individual assistants.
 There are capable people working within offshore VA services.
 The issue is structural - the model creates conditions that make sustained C-suite performance difficult regardless of individual talent.

-1. You become the manager
+2. You become the manager

-At the C-suite level, this is a significant overhead.
-According to DonnaPro's analysis, CEOs working with offshore VAs spend an average of 3.5 hours per week on management tasks that should not be on their calendar.
-At €300/hour, that's €54,600/year in productive capacity absorbed by work that defeats the purpose of having an assistant.
+According to DonnaPro's analysis, CEOs working with offshore VA services spend an average of 5 hours per week on management tasks that should not be on their calendar.
+At €300/hour, that's €78,000/year in productive capacity absorbed by work that defeats the purpose of having an assistant.

 According to DonnaPro's client conversations, the average CEO who has used an offshore VA service has experienced at least one complete context reset within 12 months.
 The cost isn't just the 12 hours of re-hiring - it's the three months of "I'll just do it myself because it's faster than explaining it again."
 That's the ultimate productivity killer, and it never appears on any invoice.